mstevetodd/EngineDriver_Home/docs/operation/esu_mcii.rst

 buttons to switch to the next operated train - by default, the bottom-right button is assigned to this function.

 When assigned to control a train, the Green LED is lit.
 When no trains are assigned, the Green LED flashes.
-In addition, you can use the Stop button to pause the currently operated train, or to stop all controlled trains.
-A short press of the Stop button (default, less than 1/2 second) pauses operation of the currently controlled train.
+In addition, you can use the :guilabel:`Stop` button to pause the currently operated train, or to stop all controlled trains.
+A short press of the :guilabel:`Stop` button (default, less than 1/2 second) pauses operation of the currently controlled train.
 The Red LED will flash quickly to denote this.
-On a second press of the Stop button, the currently operated train will resume at the previous set speed.
-A long press of the Stop button (default, greater than 1/2 second) will stop all controlled trains.
+On a second press of the :guilabel:`Stop` button, the currently operated train will resume at the previous set speed.
+A long press of the :guilabel:`Stop` button (default, greater than 1/2 second) will stop all controlled trains.
 The Red LED will flash slowly to denote this.
-On a second press of the Stop button, all controlled trains will remain stationary and it will be possible to again control the currently selected train.
+On a second press of the :guilabel:`Stop` button, all controlled trains will remain stationary and it will be possible to again control the currently selected train.

 Whilst in stop mode, the on-screen speed change buttons and bar are disabled for currently stopped throttles.
 Switching between controlled throttles is also disabled.